740i/Writeups/skytower/skytower.md

 Congratz, have a cold one to celebrate! root password is theskytower
 ```
-Awesome so let's get our root shell then.
+Awesome let's get our root shell then.
 ```
 root@kali:~/machines/skytower# proxychains ssh root@192.168.56.101
 ProxyChains-3.1 (http://proxychains.sf.net)